Skip to content

 When pruning roses, it is important to use sharp, clean tools.
 This will help to prevent the spread of disease.

-You should also make sure to prune the roses back to a healthy bud or leaf node.
+also make sure to prune the roses back to a healthy bud or leaf node.
 This will help to encourage new growth.

 For more information on pruning roses, please consult a gardening expert or your local nursery.